Badgr Spaces: What is it? Why use it?

 To create a Manual Objective, select the Manual Objective from the Objective Type list.
 Users will then need to choose a badge from the dropdown that the Objective will award.
 Leaderboard points will then need to be assigned to the badge.
 If the issuer being used in the Badgr Space is associated with a Badgr Pro Organization, Leaderboard points can be used to give badges different levels of importance within the issuer.

 Public and Private criteria will also need to be set.
 The public criteria includes information on how a member of the space can earn the badge.
 While the private criteria provides additional information that an issuer staff member should consider before marking the objective as complete.

 To Create a Badge Objective, users will just need to select the badge to be tracked from the dropdown and assign Leaderboard points to the Objective.

 To add Learners to a Badgr Space, select the Members tab.
 Badgr Space Members can be added individually or by using the CSV Bulk import.

 Users can also use one of the LTI options to add Badgr Spaces to their courses and enroll students that way.

 To add Staff members go to the Staff option and select Add Staff.
 Then enter their email address and optionally their first and last name.
 The user will then be sent an invitation email to the Badgr Space.

 Associating a pathway

 From the Pathways tab, select the Add Pathway button.
-Next choose an existing Pathway to subscribe to the Space.
+Next, choose an existing Pathway to subscribe to the Space.

-Viewing Member Progress
+Viewing Learner Progress